coders4help/lagesonum/README.md

-**A website created with Python Bottle and SQLite for entering and showing numbers with a timestamp.
+**A website created with Python Django and SQLite for entering and showing numbers with a timestamp.
 Used at LAGeSo in Berlin for helping refugees in the German registration process**
 [www.lagesonum.de](http://www.lagesonum.de)

 # Problem